charannanduri/CapstoneAudioSource/README.md

 3. Use the **power slide switch** (`SW2` near the converter) to turn the system on or off:
    - **ON** – converter enabled, RP2040 and LEDs power up.
    - **OFF** – everything is unpowered.
+**NOTE** Depending on the battery pack you choose, the pack itself may have a power switch.**

 4. When the board is on, the **POWER LED** (near the pushbutton) and the LED on `A2` should be lit solid.

+For boards with faulty / non working buck boosts werecommend using the VERTER 5V buck boost from Adafruit.
+This will require a on / off switch on the battery holder.
+Wire the battery to VIN on the board and wire the output to VOUT and GND on the Power tap of the PCB.

 ---